 Dragic, Heat top Hornets 112-99; pull into tie for 8th place

-Miami Heat's Goran Dragic, center, is trapped by Charlotte Hornets' Kemba Walker, left, Michael Kidd-Gilchrist, right, and Cody Zeller, back, during the first half of an NBA basketball game in Charlotte, N.C., Wednesday, April 5, 2017. less Miami Heat's Goran Dragic, center, is trapped by Charlotte Hornets' Kemba Walker, left, Michael Kidd-Gilchrist, right, and Cody Zeller, back, during the first half of an NBA basketball game in Charlotte, N.C., ... more Miami Heat's Rodney McGruder, left, grabs a loose ball as Charlotte Hornets' Michael Kidd-Gilchrist, bottom, and Cody Zeller, right, defend during the first half of an NBA basketball game in Charlotte, N.C., Wednesday, April 5, 2017.
+Miami Heat's Rodney McGruder, left, grabs a loose ball as Charlotte Hornets' Michael Kidd-Gilchrist, bottom, and Cody Zeller, right, defend during the first half of an NBA basketball game in Charlotte, N.C., Wednesday, April 5,... .
+Charlotte Hornets' Kemba Walker shoots over Miami Heat's Hassan Whiteside during the first half of an NBA basketball game in Charlotte, N.C., Wednesday, April 5, 2017.

 Add your comments below